BIDS/ss-repro-case-public/README.md

 ## Case Study Instructions

 The case studies should be written using markdown.
+(If you don't know markdown, don't worry because it is [extremely simple](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).)
 To help you complete your case study, we have provided a template that will guide you through a series of standard short answer questions.
 To complete your case study, simply open [this template](https://raw.githubusercontent.com/BIDS/ss-repro-case-public/master/template.md), save a copy of the template with a file name consisting of your first initial and last name (e.g. ``alovelace.md``), and replace the sections labeled ``[Answer]`` with your responses.
 Length suggestions are provided for each question.
 You may also wish to refer to the sample case studies (publication-based [from ecology](case-studies/jkitzes.md) or [economics](case-studies/gchristensen.md) and [software-based](case-studies/dturek.md) from statistics) for guidance.

 In summary, the core of the case study is a visual diagram showing your workflow with an accompanying narrative description.
 You'll also be asked for additional detail on specific pain points (portions of the reproducible workflow that were failed, incomplete, or particularly challenging), key achievements, and key tools.
 Several general questions on your views of reproducibility will complete the case study.